Case Western Reserve University Rowing Team

 Spring Training

-This year during spring break we will be travelling to Oak Ridge Rowing Association in Tennessee for our first week of training back on the water.
+During spring break the team typically travels to Oak Ridge Rowing Association in Tennessee for our first week of training back on the water.
 Practices are twice daily, with occasional impromptu scrimmages against other teams training at the same location.
 This is a mandatory training week that produces some of the best improvements of the year, both individually and as a team.

 Picture

-The team on the water during Spring Break 2022
+The team in Oak Ridge, TN during Spring Break 2023

 Club Dues